DaveFace/CheekyFPS/README.md

 ## Things I might add
 - A proper settings solution using a save binary file
+- Parkour actions (climbing, vaulting)

 ## Getting Started
 This project is 100% Blueprints, using Unreal Engine 4.25.
 No other pre-requisites required.

 I have tried to stick to [Allar's fantastic style guide](https://github.com/Allar/ue4-style-guide), at least where it comes to asset naming conventions.

+As this is still under active development / tinkering, relying on this for any project *right now* could be a bad idea.
+If you want to use it, I would recommend creating your character as a child blueprint of `BP_CheekyCharacter` so any changes upstream do not affect your own functionality.

+## Contributing, Bug Reports, and Feature Requests
+I can't imagine anyone wanting to contribute - but if you do, best to reach out to me on Discord: DaveFace#6969

+If you encounter any problems, or want to request I add something (no guarantees!) please create a Github issue and I will look into it.

 ## Update History
 **01/11/2020** : First Release